 Normally the total costs for non-provision patent applications, not including the costs of the drawings and the filing fees, regarding basic mechanical inventions are at minimum USD $4500.
 On average, the costs total USD $7500.

 Upon making an invention or discovery, the following kinds of patents are allowed:

 Design patents are able to patent the specific appearance or structure of an item that has been manufactured.

 Plant patents are able to patent the creation and self-reproduction of new plants.

 Utility patents are however the most common.
 These patents are for beneficial newly created procedures, mechanical inventions, products, or other matter composing methods.
 Utility patents can also be used for fresh and beneficial upgrades to currently used procedures and inventions too.

 Were the USPTO, through its Examiners, to find that the non-provisional application for a patent is sufficient to be patented, then the application may be approved and converted into an official United States patent.

 It is important to note that non-provisional patent applications demand that the inventions being applied for and claimed have the disclosures the USPTO and the law require.

-If you need help with filing a patent, you can post your legal need to UpCounsel’s marketplace.
+If you need help with filing a patent, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.